20kdc/c3ds-projects/caosproxy/README.md

 ## `w32` (CAOSProxy Server W32)

-This is a CAOSProxy (CPX) server to be used on Wine or on Windows.
+`caosprox.exe` is a CAOSProxy (CPX) server to be used on Wine or on Windows.

 ```
 caosprox [loud/quiet/invisible/help] [HOST] [PORT] [game name]